istio/istio.io/content/docs/tasks/security/rbac-groups/index.md

 [mutual TLS authentication](/docs/concepts/security/#mutual-tls-authentication)
 concepts.

-* Create a Kubernetes cluster with Istio installed and Mutual TLS enabled.
+* Create a Kubernetes cluster with Istio installed and mutual TLS enabled.
 To fulfill this prerequisite you can follow the Kubernetes [installation instructions](/docs/setup/kubernetes/quick-start/#installation-steps).